 Watch FOX Online with YouTube TV

 YouTube TV is another option to get a FOX live stream.
-YouTube TV gives you 70+ channels and unlimited Cloud DVR for $49.99 per month.
-The service is available in roughly half of the U.S. YouTube TV offers a free 7-day trial.
+There is 85+ channels and unlimited Cloud DVR for $64.99 per month.
+YouTube TV offers a free 7-day trial.

 What’s the best way to watch FOX online?

 There are a lot of options out there, so let’s narrow down a few in case you can’t use an antenna to watch FOX without cable.

 - Hulu with Live TV has the most local FOX networks in the U.S. at the moment, and offers key sports channels like ESPN, ESPN2, FS1 and FS2.
 Subscribers get access to 65+ live TV channels, 50 hours of Cloud DVR and a massive on-demand library for $54.99 per month.